 Wars on the outside come from wars on the inside.
-Until we are at peace within ourselves we will always be in some kind of agitation in our relationships.
-Actions of war, and of evil are never justified by the fact that another did it to us first.
-God can be the only one qualified as Judge.
-Our call is to bring soft answers to loud, aggressive language.
+Until we are at peace with ourselves we will always be in strife with others.
+War is never justified by the fact that someone else started it.
+We bring soft answers to anger.

 Prov 15:1 A soft answer turns away wrath, But a harsh word stirs up anger

 Retaliation only makes weeping wounds worse.
 Jesus is the ultimate example of the “soft-answer” person.
-He is completely innocent of all wrong doing, in fact, only the opposite.
-He is guilty of only ever doing good, and not just good, but goodness that transforms the world of those He touches.
-Yet in the absence of justice, He is condemned to die like the worst of criminals.
+He is innocent of any wrong doing, in fact, only the opposite.
+He is guilty of only doing good.
+Yet in a betrayal of justice, He is condemned to die like the worst of criminals.
 Hated for no reason, crucified without mercy.
 His retort? – ‘I forgive you’.
 He is not out for revenge.
 He is not claiming injustice.
 He is seeking His rights.
 He is not crying, ‘victim’.
 He is at peace, bringing peace even when war rages against Him.

-We connect with Him in prayer, especially the kind of prayer that casts the burdens of our soul upon Him.
+Connect with God in prayer, especially the kind of prayer that casts the burdens of our soul upon Him.

 Phil 4:6-7 (MSG) Don’t fret or worry.
 Instead of worrying, pray.
 Let petitions and praises shape your worries into prayers, letting God know your concerns.
 Before you know it, a sense of God’s wholeness, everything coming together for good, will come and settle you down.
 Its wonderful what happens when Christ displaces worry at the center of your life.

 3. Guilty Mind